rdwrome/261sp25/09Lists&Libraries/README.md

 print(instruments)
 ```
-## Exersizes:
+## Exersizes
-1. Write a program that converts 99 Fahrenheit to Celsius
+- Write a program that converts 99 Fahrenheit to Celsius
 - Create two variables, **f** and **c**
 - Use the equation:
 	- Celsius = (Fahrenheit - 32)  5 / 9
-2. Power.md in this folder

 ## Modules
 - Hierarchy: built-ins; packages; writing your own packages